 In addition to these major contracts, PFSCM has implemented a number of smaller procurement contracts for both USG-funded donors (such as the Elizabeth Glazer Pediatric AIDS Foundation, Catholic Relief Services and Harvard University) and for global development agencies, including the WHO and the World Bank.
 PFSCM has also been contracted directly by other governments, including Sierra Leone and Ethiopia.

 A: The two major contracts are distinct agreements between PFSCM and two different donors.
 The contracts have somewhat different objectives, scopes of work and requirements, and PFSCM has different teams to manage and respond to each client’s needs.
 Each contract has a dedicated core staff who are responsible to the donors and their ultimate beneficiaries.
-Nonetheless, we leverage the clear synergies between SCMS and VPP to add value and reduce costs for all these clients.
+Nonetheless, we leverage the clear synergies between SCMS and PPM (previously known as VPP) to add value and reduce costs for all these clients.
 The ability to pool procurement across the world’s largest public health care programs enables us to achieve optimal pricing, ensure a stable supplier base, and help coordinate country supply plans.
 Drawing talent from our experienced staffing pool helps us ensure that required resources are available to all these projects as needs change over time and enables us to share market knowledge (such as new product intelligence) and operational details (such as country supply plans) for the benefit of all.
 We share fixed costs across all clients as appropriate, thus minimizing operational costs to each.
 Our project management and accounting systems ensure that costs are properly and fairly allocated among the projects.

 A. PFSCM’s goal is to ensure that our clients receive the best value for their procurement expenditures.
 Typically, organizations believe the procurement agent’s main function is to obtain the lowest cost for each product or service it is requested to purchase.
 For many commodities, price may be the primary factor in deciding which supplier will be awarded the business; however, lowest price may not always result in best value for the client.
 For PFSCM, best value is a guiding principle in which the selection criteria includes important considerations beyond price.
 Each criterion has a weighted value; these are totaled to generate a final ranking of suppliers.
 Additional considerations beyond price may include, but are not limited to: